joerugg/demo/README.md

 ##Heading 2

-This is bound to cause trouble!
+This is something new.

+Updates in stage.

+More updates in our working directory